 Spin systems are important in the study of statistical physics and phase transitions.
 Rarely exactly solvable, they are typically studied by approximation methods and numeric means.
 Monte Carlo methods are a common way of doing this, approximating thermodynamic quantities by sampling the distribution of systems states.
 For a particular system, a Monte Carlo algorithm is better the faster it arrives at a statistically independent sample.
 This is typically a problem at critical points, where critical slowing down [1] results in power-law divergences of any dynamics.
 Celebrated cluster algorithms largely addressed this for many spin systems in the absence of external fields by using nonlocal updates [2] whose clusters undergo a percolation transition at the critical point of the system [3] and that in relatively small dynamic exponents [4-7], including the Ising, n-component [8], and Potts [9, 10] models.
 These algorithms rely on the natural symmetry of the systems in question under global rotations, so the general application of external fields is not trivial.
 Some success has been made in extending these algorithms to systems in certain external fields based on applying the ghost site representation [11] of certain spin systems that returns global rotation invariance to spin Hamiltonians at the cost of an extra degree of freedom, but these results only allow the application of a narrow category of fields [12-15].
-We show, by a redefinition of the spin-spin coupling in a generic class of such systems, systems with arbitrary external fields applied can be treated using cluster methods.
-The scaling of correlation time near the critical point of several models suggests that this approach is a natural one, e.g., that it extends the celebrated scaling of dynamics in these algorithms at zero field to various non-symmetric perturbations.
+We show that the scaling of correlation time near the critical point of several models suggests that this approach is a natural one, e.g., that it extends the celebrated scaling of dynamics in these algorithms at zero field to various non-symmetric perturbations.
+We also show, by a redefinition of the spin-spin coupling in a generic class of such systems, systems with arbitrary external fields applied can be treated using cluster methods.

 Let G = (V, E) be a graph, where the set of vertices $V = \{1, \ldots, N\}$ enumerates the sites of a lattice and the set of edges E contains pairs of neighboring sites.
-Let R be a group and X an R-set, with the action of group elements $r \in R$ on elements $s \in X$ denoted $r \cdot s$ .
+Let R be a group acting on a set X, with the action of group elements $r \in R$ on elements $s \in X$ denoted $r \cdot s$ .
 X is the set of states accessible by a spin, and R is the symmetry group of X. The set X must admit a measure $\mu$ that is invariant under the action of R, e.g., for any $A \subseteq X$ and $r \in R$ , $\mu(r \cdot A) = \mu(A)$ .
 This trait is shared by the counting measure on any discrete set, or by any group acting by isometries on a Riemannian manifold, such as O(n) on $S^{n-1}$ in the n-component model.
 Finally, the subset of elements in R of order two must act transitively on X. This property, while apparently obscure, is shared by any symmetric space [16] or by any transitive, finitely generated isometry group.
 In fact, all the examples listed here have spins spaces with natural metrics whose symmetry group is the set of isometries of the spin spaces.
 We put one spin at each site of the lattice described by G, so that the state of the entire spin system is described by elements $\mathbf{s} \in X \times \cdots \times X = X^N$ .